Arul123457/AI_College_Chatbot/README.md

-# 🤖 EduBot – AI Chatbot for Dhaanish Ahmed Institute of Technology
+# 🤖 Tulasi – AI Chatbot for Dhaanish Ahmed Institute of Technology

 A smart virtual assistant designed to answer real-world college-related queries such as admissions, courses, fees, hostel, placements, and more!
 EduBot combines semantic search with an LLM (FLAN-T5) to give fast, relevant, and intelligent responses.